 - Removal of corns and calluses

-Some podiatrists are also authorized to perform bone surgery to straighten a deformed toe:
+Some podiatrists can perform bone surgery to straighten deformities, including: